grid5000/g5k-api/README.md

 Since Kadeploy3 uses DRb to communicate with clients, and that a lot of code is shared between the client and server, clients must have the whole kadeploy3 code accessible.
-So, each time a new version of Kadeploy is released and installed on the Grid5000 sites, you MUST remember to update the files accordingly (those are stored in lib/kadeploy3/ )
+So, each time a new version of Kadeploy is released and installed on the Grid5000 sites, you MUST remember to update the kadeploy-common package.

-* rake kadeploy:upgrade BRANCH=3.1.6
-* rake package:bump:patch

-Package and deploy :-)

 ## Authors
-* Cyril Rohr <cyril.rohr@inria.fr>
+* Cyril Rohr <cyril.rohr@inria.fr> and others